 Orthopedic casting is the procedure of applying an encasement, usually made of plaster, to hold a “reduced” fracture in place until bone healing is confirmed.

-For orthopedist, casting is a must learn skill or you simply won’t make the cut in practice or even in training.
+For orthopedist, casting is a must learn skill during training.
 Most prolific orthopedist I knew and emulate are masters of orthopedic casting.
 In fact they consider “casting” as an art.
 The end product – fractured limb held into reduction by an encasement of either Plaster of Paris or fiberglass cast, is a reflection of the quality of the surgeon.
 The cast speaks of its creator.

 This is the main reason why mentors take great lengths training residents in the art of casting, as well as taking care of the patient with a cast.
 In an institution where majority of our orthopedic patients could only afford a plaster cast (Plaster of Paris, a calcined Gypsum), the residents have four years of eternity to perfect this art.
 Needles to say, our mentors vowed to show the “exit doors” to any resident who don’t apply cast well or those who couldn’t care patients with a casted limb.
 The reason?

 If you can’t apply a good cast, you probably couldn’t take care of your patient as well.
 This two notions are interrelated and is inseparable.If you can’t advice your patient to take care of their cast well, you better not put any cast on him or her as this will probably aggravate his or her orthopedic problem.

 It’s a privilege rather, to apply a cast.
 Not everyone can apply a cast.
 Anybody who doesn’t know about cast care and complications should NOT even attempt to apply a cast.